kodarn/Sparsnas/README.md

  * Extra crc's or other hashes
  * etc

 The list goes on an on, but lets start with those elements for now.
 When identifying element-patterns we need to control the signal being sent as much as possible.
 Therefore we build a simple led-blinker with an Arduino board.
 The led is flashing at a predetermined rate which we control.
-Knowing the stable flash rate we can observe what kWh they translate into on the receiving display.
+While forcing the stable flash rate we can observe what kWh the led blinks translate into on the receiving display.
 This is a good starting point for our analysis.
 Other things we may consider could be to hook up the sensor to a voltage cube and vary the transmitters battery voltage.
 A third option is to purchase several Sparsnäs devices, and decode signals from the different senders which may have different sender properties or identifiers.

 ## Led blink helper tool
 <img src="LedBlinkerHelperTool/LedFlasher.png"  width="200" />